netlify/build/README.md

 - `utils.build.failPlugin('message')`: fails the plugin but not the build.
 - `utils.build.cancelBuild('message')`: cancels the build - the dashboard would show “Cancelled” for that build.
 Use this to indicate that the build is being cancelled as planned.

-This works inside `async` event handlers as well.

 `utils.build.failBuild()`, `utils.build.failPlugin()` and `utils.build.cancelBuild()` can specify an options object with the following properties: